Judekennywise/Url_Shortener_APP/README.md

 # Url_Shortener_APP

-This is a ulr shortener app built with FASTAPI
+This is a URL shortener app built with FASTAPI

 Here’s a summary of the URL shortener’s API endpoints:
 | Endpoints | Http verb | Request body | Action